TechWatching/techwatching.dev/input/posts/pulumi-vs-terraform.md

 ### The future

 I have given several reasons why I think programming languages is the best way to do IaC.
 Today, the majority of people are using DSL based on YAML or JSON to write infrastructure code but things are changing at a great speed.
 Following the example of Pulumi, there are more and more IaC tools that support programming languages to write infrastructure code, [AWS CDK](https://aws.amazon.com/cdk/) for instance.
 Even Terraform itself is starting to see the limits of HCL and has launched its CDK in beta.
-Unfortunately it's still in preview since July 2020, has some limitations, and is not yet mature according to the [documentation](https://www.terraform.io/cdktf#project-maturity).
+Unfortunately at the time of writing it's still in preview since July 2020, has some limitations, and is not yet mature according to the [documentation](https://www.terraform.io/cdktf#project-maturity).
 Pulumi has a clear head start but it's very interesting to see the whole IaC ecosystem evolving in this direction.

 ## Final thoughts
 ### Summary